 Damage: Bites from venomous spiders cause unpleasant side effects ranging from an itchy bump to a fever.
 However, most spiders only bite when provoked, and they help keep other bug populations in check.

-Prevention and Solution: To prevent infestations, always check inside items like furniture and boxes before bringing them into your home.
+Prevention and solution: To prevent infestations, always check inside items like furniture and boxes before bringing them into your home.
 Seal openings to remove their entry point.
 Spray peppermint oil where you’ve seen spiders and leave opened chestnuts in these areas.
-The smells drive spiders away.
+The smells drive spiders away, says Country Living.

 Termites are small, white bugs that live in and feed on moist wood.